leta199/Trading-Analytics/README.md

 The key questions we would like to answer are:

 1) What stocks have historically had a higher than average opening, closing and high?
-2) What are the most popular shares by quantity sold?
+2) What are the most popular shares by quantity sold and in which countries?

 ### DATA
 For this query we began by definging the requirements for to keep track of our stock information.
 We define the logical structure of our database.